syvwlch/Metroscope/README.md

 https://github.com/aparrish/pronouncingpy

-2. and Christopher Henc's handy syllabification algorithm:
+2. and Christopher Henc's handy syllabification algorithm, which has been merged into NLTK:

 https://github.com/henchc/syllabipy